Distribution of estate – send a copy of the deed of distribution to the Tax Administration

 - whether the entire estate was distributed.

-If you cannot send the deed in MyTax, send the photocopy to:
+If you cannot submit the deed in MyTax, send it to the address:

 Finnish Tax Administration